NEXT OXSHOTT REHEARSAL . . . . .

 |Our next concert in Oxshott .....|

-The programme will include Part One of Handel's Messiah, and seasonal carols.
+The programme included Part One of Handel's Messiah, and seasonal carols.

 Click here to see the Concert flyer.

 . . . .
 Oxshott Choral Society was again invited to sing in this charity concert, on Thursday

 4th December 2014, at All Saints', Fulham SW6 3LA.
 In 2013,

 the evening raised over £12,000.
 To find out more about the charity's work in Darfur,

 . . . took place on April 10th - 12th, with Oxshott's division competing on Thursday 10th.
 The works in the Main

 Chorus category were one of Mozart's missae breves (had to look that up!)
 K275 in B-flat, and Requiem for an Angel by Paul Carr.

 Click here to find out how we got on.